Ketones in Urine: 14 Causes with Treatment

 Excessive exercise can cause the body to produce ketones, leading to ketones in the urine.
 Ketones are by-products of fat breakdown and are used by the body as an energy source.
 When the body produces too many ketones, it can lead to ketoacidosis.
 This is a health emergency and can be life-threatening.

 The best way to avoid excessive ketone production is to avoid over-exercising.
-Listening to your body and taking regular breaks during exercise are essential.
+Listening to your body and taking regular breaks during exercise is essential.
 Stay hydrated and drink plenty of fluids to replace lost electrolytes.

 8. Alcohol Use Disorder